shopware5/devdocs/source/developers-guide/backend-components/batch-processes/index.md

 As soon as the user clicks on the button, the event `change-products` will be fired on the grid panel.
 This event can be used in the main controller to open the `Shopware.window.Progress` component.

 ## Implementation Shopware.window.Progress
-First, you have to know how the `Shopware.window.Progress`  works at all.
+First, you have to know how the `Shopware.window.Progress`  works.
 Basically, the progress window is a helper component, that doesn't and will never know anything about your application logic.
-Because of that, you don't have to implement an own application view.
+Because of that, you don't have to implement an application view.
 Of course, it is possible but not necessary.
-So in fact, the application has to decide what to with the data.
+So, in fact, the application has to decide what to do with the data.
 An event on the component will be fired for every task.

 ### Create a Task

-Now, to implement the progress window into the product listing window, you have to modify your main controller like this:
+Now, to implement the progress window in the product listing window, you have to modify your main controller like this:

 ```php
 Ext.define('Shopware.apps.SwagProduct.controller.Main', {